don't be afraid

 - Use variations of light

 and dark violets and leave white spaces for sparkle.

 Extra petals are painted after the masking fluid is removed.

-paint the green parts
+the green parts of the flowers

 Mix blue and yellow on your palette for your green to paint the calyx, sepals and stems.

 - Mix the green lighter for the side toward the light (add more yellow).

 - Mix the green darker for the side away from the light (add more blue).

 - Notice the calyx color is darker on the bottom side which is shadowed.

 You may want to paint the leaves in more detail.
 I saved my detail for the butterflies and the flowers.